MihawkHu/DCASE2020_task1/README.md

 Please refer to the `README.md` in `./task1b/` for detailed instructions.

 ### Pre-trained models
-Pre-trained models are provided in `./task1a/3class/pretrained_models/`, `task1a/10class/pretrained_models/`, and `./task1b/pretrained_models/`.
+- Pre-trained keras models are provided in `./task1a/3class/pretrained_models/`, `task1a/10class/pretrained_models/`, and `./task1b/pretrained_models/`.
 You can get reported results by directly evaluate pre-trained models.

+- tensorflow >= 2.0 pretrained models.
+We also provide some pretrained DCASE task1 models in tensorflow >= 2.0 format.
+Please refer to `[./other_TF2_format_pretrained/](https://github.com/MihawkHu/DCASE2020_task1/tree/master/other_TF2_format_pretrained)`

 ## Reference